Artem1123234232/SMPB/README.md

-# SMPB - Simple Memory Pool Buffer
+# SMPB - S1M Picture Buffer (for more files extensions)

 This is my project - an SMP buffer for data organization.